Interactive Code Generation via Test-Driven User-Intent Formalization

 \subsection{Dynamic mutation of tests with \dynMutateTests{}}

-In addition to statically mutating tests, one can also exploit the ability to execute the tests to obtain new tests.
+In addition to statically mutating tests, one can also exploit the ability to execute the tests, using the execution feedback to obtain new tests.

-Given a test $(i,o)$ and a candidate implementation $f'$, we can generate an alternate test $(i, f'(i))$ by modifying the output value observed by executing $f'$ (if any).
+Given a test $(i,o)$ and a candidate implementation $f' \in G$, we can generate an alternate test $(i, f'(i))$ by modifying the output value observed by executing $f'$ (if any).
 The intuition behind this is that if $f'$ happens to be a correct solution, then we generate at least one test that is consistent with $f'$.
-On the other hand, this has the potential to create an explosion of tests; one can further devise heuristics to pick a subset of tests, or prune the original tests generated by LLMs.
-We have implemented \texttt{assert-rewrite-all}, where we {\it augment} $U$ with all the tests obtained by rewriting each $(i, o) \in U$ with $(i, f(i))$ for each $f \in G$.
+We have implemented \texttt{assert-rewrite-all}, where we {\it augment} $U$ with all the tests obtained by rewriting each $(i, o) \in U$ with $(i, f'(i))$ for each $f' \in G$.

+Consider a simple example, where we rewrite the test $t_2$ to $t'_2$ in \autoref{fig:mbpp-sample-suggestions}, where we mutate the test $t_2$ (\texttt{"aa\_bb\_cc"}, \texttt{True}) to (\texttt{"aa\_bb\_cc"}, \texttt{False}) by executing the input of $t_2$ through suggestion $c_3$ to obtain a new test $t_2'$.
+Now $t'_2$ is consistent (i.e. passes) with the correct suggestion $c_3$.
+Although in this particular case (given the Boolean valued function) both $t_2$ and $t_2'$ have the same pruning ability on the current code suggestions that have a Boolean return value, accepting $t_2'$ will prune any (hypothetical) code suggestion $c_n$ that incorrectly returns an integer as output.
+The mutation is more effective when the output value comes from a large space of values (e.g., strings, lists or integers).